 This talk is for leaders and teams, both tech and non-tech.

-If you’re looking to help both teams and leaders understand how having an Agile mindset is something they all can and should embrace, this talk is for you!
+If you’re looking to help both teams and leaders understand how having an Agile mindset is something they can embrace and benefit from, this talk is for you!

 “Gil did a fantastic job helping attendees understand not only the importance of having an Agile mindset, but also why one is essential for any organization going through an Agile transformation.
 He presented the content in a relatable, interesting and thought-provoking way.”